Milan boasts long experience

-of the subway makes it easy to get to almost every corner of town.
+five lines of subway make it easy to get to almost every corner of town.
+The

 90 minutes